vannlam/ibmcloud/satellite/connector/README.md

 The Satellite Connector Agent is a simple docker image, which may be deployed by the client anywhere, on a docker based platform (docker, k8s, openshift, ...), is a kind of reverse ssh tunnel.

 The Satellite Connector Agent prerequisites are :
-- internet access
+- have internet access
-- access to the target backend application
+- have access to the target backend application

 When the Satellite Connector agent is configured and deployed correctly, it creates a secure tunnel (called a connector) to the Satellite Relay on IBM Cloud.